worlddemocrats/federation/README.md

 # Foundamental Documents of the World Democrats

 Welcome to the organization's core repository!
 Our community was born out of the recognition that a new model of governance is urgently needed to solve the world's most critical challenges.
-Since then, we have been laying the foundations of a democratic world government that can effectively manage existential risks and harness technological advancements for the benefit of all.
+Since then, we have been laying the foundations for a democratic world government that can effectively manage existential risks and harness technological advancements for the benefit of all.

 *Please note that the documents in this repository are works in progress, capturing a snapshot of our current thinking and will continue to evolve to incorporate the collective wisdom and insights of our community.
 This is a collaborative journey, and we invite and highly value your input and your constructive criticism.*